DFHack/dfhack/docs/dev/Lua API.rst

-  the screen, you must set ``df.global.gps.mouse_x`` and ``df.global.gps.mouse_y`` if you are clicking on the interface layer or ``df.global.gps.precise_mouse_x`` and ``df.global.gps.precise_mouse_y`` if you are clickin on the map.
+  the screen, you must set ``df.global.gps.mouse_x`` and ``df.global.gps.mouse_y`` if you are clicking on the interface layer or ``df.global.gps.precise_mouse_x`` and ``df.global.gps.precise_mouse_y`` if you are clicking on the map.

 * ``mkdims_xy(x1,y1,x2,y2)``